andysign/smart-contract-bootcamp/README-day-3-exercises.md

 ---

-### Best Practice for Testing Smart Contracts: Why is it important to test smart contracts?
+### Best Practice for Testing Smart Contracts: Why Is It Important To Test Smart Contracts?

 Testing smart contracts is important for the following reasons: